Dpdl-io/DpdlEngine/README.md

 enter the Dpdl script name to execute: arraylistExample.h @TEST1
 ```
+The scripts can also be run via the API function DPDLAPI_execCode(..) or with the '-load' parameter at startup.

 A set of examples/Tests can be found in the script './DpdlLibs/dpdlLibExamples.h',
 where different Tests/Examples can be executed individually via tagged execution, by supplying the @TAG attribute along with the filename.